Constructing ‘sloth crossing’ canopy bridges over major roads

 SPONSOR A SLOTH CROSSING

 Each “sloth crossing” bridge costs $150 in raw materials to construct (in the most basic form: a single rope design without a camera trap).
-If you would like to help us to build more bridges (or personally sponsor your own sloth crossing), you can do so by donating via the PayPal link below (be sure to include your preference as “sloth crossings” in the optional box!
+If you would like to help us to build more bridges (or personally sponsor your own sloth crossing), you can do so by donating via the buttons below (be sure to include your preference as “sloth crossings” in the optional box!